2018 Malaysian state elections

 State elections were held in all states and territories in Malaysia except Sarawak on 9 May 2018, alongside general elections.
 Pakatan Harapan alliance received over 50% of the vote across the 12 states and territories where elections took place and won the most seats.
 They emerged as the largest faction in all states and territories except Kelantan, Terengganu, Perlis and Pahang.
+These are last election for Sabah, Johor, Malacca, Negeri Sembilan, Selangor, Kedah, Kelantan, Terengganu and Penang parallel with general election because of own issue of states.